UniModal4Reasoning/ChartVLM/README.md

 # ChartX & ChartVLM
 Recently, many versatile Multi-modal Large Language Models (MLLMs) have emerged continuously.
 However, their capacity to query information depicted in visual charts and engage in reasoning based on the queried contents remains under-explored.
 In this paper, to comprehensively and rigorously benchmark the ability of the off-the-shelf MLLMs in the chart domain, we construct ChartX, a multi-modal evaluation set covering 18 chart types, 7 chart tasks, 22 disciplinary topics, and high-quality chart data.
 Besides, we develop ChartVLM to offer a new perspective on handling multi-modal tasks that strongly depend on interpretable patterns such as reasoning tasks in the field of charts or geometric images.
 We evaluate the chart-related ability of mainstream MLLMs and our ChartVLM on the proposed ChartX evaluation set.
 Extensive experiments demonstrate that ChartVLM surpasses both versatile and chart-related large models, achieving results comparable to GPT-4V.
 We believe that our study can pave the way for further exploration in creating a more comprehensive chart evaluation set and developing more interpretable multi-modal models.

+## Release

+- [2024/2/19] 🔥 We have released the ChartX benchmark [data](https://drive.google.com/file/d/1d6zyH3kIwgepTqR0fc67xzyUtblrvOIX/view) to evaluate the chart-related capabilities of the existing MLLMS.

 <div align=center>
 <img src="assets/motivation.png" height="85%">